playbenny/benny_manual/docs/blockipedia.md

 ### fx.pitch.shift
 - pitch shift

+### fx.pultec.bass.eq
+- Simple bass EQ.
+You can choose a frequency position and a whether to only boost or also attenuate (the two don't quite line up, and the result is often useful).

+- This block is built from a set of modified multi-level impulses taken through a cheap 500-rack pultec clone I have in my studio, along with the 'bite' control from fx.metal.box.
+This piece of hardware ended up needing quite long impulses so it uses more cpu than the other multi-impulse models in benny.

 ### fx.reverb.abl.darkhall
 - wrapper for the abl.dsp.darkhall reverb. stereo in stereo out. only available in max 9.